faustofjunqueira/node-express-typescript/README.md

 - [ ] Explain about each file in root folder
 - [ ] Explain docker-compose
 - [ ] Explain dockerfile
+- [ ] Explain how to develop with this code
+- [ ] Explain The Stack